Skip to content

 Running an Example

-Examples can be found in the gauva.examples submodule.
-When you run an example it will start a voice conversation through a phone or webrtc session.
+Examples can be found in the guava.examples submodule.
+Running one starts a voice conversation through a phone or webrtc session.

 Outbound Phone Call